volkanalkilic/Mqtt-File-Uploader/Readme.md

 The `config.toml` file contains the following options:

-* `directoryPath`: The local directory to watch for changes
+* `directoryPaths`: The local directories to watch for changes
 * `brokerHostname`: The hostname of the MQTT broker to upload files to
 * `brokerPort`: The port number of the MQTT broker to upload files to
 * `brokerUsername`: The username to use to connect to the MQTT broker (optional)